120 events per hour

 After continuing sleep with CPAP machine by morning improved on some scale of normal breathing of 1 to 26 apneas per hour - I scored a 24.

-Question: if 40 events per night is severe sleep apnea, what is 120 events per hour? thanks
+Question: if 40 events per night represent severe sleep apnea, what is 120 events per hour? thanks

 Actually, if you have more than 30 apnea events